devgateway/www.developmentgateway.org/_posts/2015-01-12-the-next-five-years-replacing-build-back-better-with-a-cycle-of-constructive-communicatio.md

 Rather than look back on the past five years, let’s look forward to the next five - and recommit ourselves to being reliable, equal partners working towards a sustainable future.

-*Dina Abdel-Fattah is an Associate at Development Gateway and manages Development Gateway’s work with the MGAE in Haiti.*

 *Image from: [DFID – UK Department for International Aid](https://www.flickr.com/photos/dfid/4776467337), [CC BY-SA 2.0](https://creativecommons.org/licenses/by-sa/2.0/).  *